kumuluz/kumuluzee-samples/tutorial-microservice-config-discovery-faulttolerance-logs-metrics-security/README.md

 ### Adding fallback mechanisms

-The most critical point of failure in our application is the communication between microservices.
-We do not want the customer microservice to be unavailable if order service fails.
-To achieve that, we will add fault tolerance mechanisms to the `getOrders` method:
+The most critical point of failure in our application is the communication between the two microservices.
+We do not want the customer microservice to be unavailable if the order microservice fails.
+To achieve this, we will add the fault tolerance fallback mechanisms to the `getOrders` method, We will enable cirrcuit breaker, fallback and timeout:

 ```java
 @RequestScoped